codefresh-io/terraform-provider-codefresh/docs/resources/project.md

 ### Optional

+- `encrypted_variables` (Map of String) Project level encrypted variables.
+Please note that drift will not be detected for encrypted variables
 - `tags` (Set of String) A list of tags to mark a project for easy management and access control.
 - `variables` (Map of String) Project variables.